 “The tragedy for Britain has been that politicians of both parties have consistently failed to appreciate the emerging reality of European integration,” Tony Blair said some time long ago.
 And he was right.

-about European integration in general, but about the Euro, the currency that unites our Union.
+However, I do not want to write about European integration in general, but about the Euro, the currency that unites our Union.

 Let us firstly ask ourselves: Why do we need the Pound Sterling?
 We need it, because (at the moment) the Pound is falling (compared to the Euro), which is great for UK exports.
 (But then, Britain does not export too much anyway).